Private Line (band): Evel Knievel Factor (2006)

-2007
+2007–present

 The video of "Sound Advice" was shot in MTV3 studios in Helsinki by Vasara Films.
 It reached #1 on the Finnish music TV channel VoiceTV and stayed there for 10 consecutive weeks.

-"Sound Advice" was also featured on the soundtrack of the Finnish box-office hit movie (over 200000 viewers in Finland) V2 – jäätynyt enkeli by Solar Films Inc.
+"Sound Advice" was also featured on the soundtrack of the Finnish box-office hit movie (over 200,000 viewers in Finland) V2 – jäätynyt enkeli by Solar Films Inc.

-During 2007 Private Line toured Finland, Sweden and Russia.
+During 2007, Private Line toured Finland, Sweden and Russia.

 At the end of 2007, Private Line was asked to participate in the Pepsi Max campaign covering the main campaign song "More" written by hip-hop group The Black Eyed Peas.
 The band recorded their version of the song and it ended up in the Pepsi campaign during November and December 2007 in Finland.
 Pepsi bottles included the band's logo, a photo of the band and code for the song in the bottles' sticker.

-2008–2010Evel Knievel Factor album was released in Italy May 2008 by Edel Italy.
+Evel Knievel Factor album was released in Italy May 2008 by Edel Italy.
 In September 2008 the band made their first headline tour in Germany, Austria and Switzerland.
 The tour was called "Prozac Nation-tour 2008" and consisted 11 shows.

 In the end of 2008 band announced that they will start preparing their 3rd album.

 During 2009 and 2010 the band played few club and festival shows in Finland and in Italy including new songs from their forthcoming album.

 Names of the songs were "Live, Learn And Grow Apart", "13th Step From The Grave", "Down Came The Rain" and "Deathbedtime Stories".

-2011

 After a couple of years break Private Line released a new single and music video "Dead Decade" from their forthcoming third album with the same name.
-The album was released in August 2011 by King Foo Entertainment.
-The music video was directed by Ville Lipiäinen in co-operation with Greenpeace.
-Private Line announced in May 2011 that they will start their tour in June 2011 including countries Finland, China and United States.
-Private Line has performed earlier including Finland in Japan, Russia, Germany, Italy, Switzerland, Austria, Sweden, Great Britain and Spain.
+The album was released in March 2011 by King Foo Entertainment and JVC Victor, and reached #17 on the Finnish albums chart.